RichardFreedman/music_style_guide/sections/6_score_example.md

    <img width="695" alt="screenshot_1360" src="https://github.com/RichardFreedman/music_style_guide/assets/4398776/f8c6d58b-84e0-4d85-a728-325d54b2ad26">

-        Example 1.
+> Example 1.
 The opening five measures of Johann Sebastian Bach’s Prelude in C-major, from, _Das Wohltemperierte Klavier_, ed.
 Carl Czerny, vol. 1 (Leipzig: Peters, 1863), 7.

 4. **Add a parenthetical reference to the example at the appropriate point in your essay**:

-        The opening of Bach’s Prelude in C-major from _Das Wohltemperierte Klavier_ establishes the home key in only a few bars (Ex.
+> The opening of Bach’s Prelude in C-major from _Das Wohltemperierte Klavier_ establishes the home key in only a few bars (Ex.
 1).

 5. **At the end of your essay, create a list of examples that provides citations**.
 Format score citations in the same manner as book citations, and use note format here.
 See the rules for citations elsewhere in this guide.

-        List of Examples
+>List of Examples
+>

-        1. The opening five measures of Johann Sebastian Bach’s Prelude in C-major, from, _Das Wohltemperierte Klavier_, ed.
+> 1. The opening five measures of Johann Sebastian Bach’s Prelude in C-major, from, _Das Wohltemperierte Klavier_, ed.
 Carl Czerny, vol. 1 (Leipzig: Peters, 1863), 7.

 -----